Specialist Operating Theatre Capacity

 They will be used by a range of specialities including gynaecology, breast, urology, and colorectal surgery.

 Built alongside the Hospital’s Women and Children’s building, the operating theatres will provide vital additional capacity, made more critical with the plan to refurbish and upgrade the existing operating theatres.

 Juliette Hughes, Divisional Director of Nursing for Women and Children’s Health at North Bristol NHS Trust, said:

 “We are incredibly pleased with how closely we have been able to work with ModuleCo on this project, allowing us to design the facilities exactly as we need them.
 This lets us provide the best possible care to women needing routine or emergency gynaecology treatment at Southmead Hospital.

 “These state-of-the-art new facilities have also allowed us to upgrade all of our theatres across Women and Children’s Health in line with other theatres in the hospital.”

 Sustainability was an important factor for the Trust team; the theatre suite is provided with a rooftop solar array and increased efficiency heat recovery in the AHUs as well as being future proofed for changes to the Hospital heating infrastructure.

 A detailed design was developed by ModuleCo’s experienced in-house design team, consisting of thirteen modules which make up a 8,211ft2 total footprint.
-The facility consists of two operating theatres with specialist equipment for gynaecological pocedures, supported by integral scrubs, lay-up preparation rooms, anaesthetic rooms, dirty utilities, a 5-bed first stage recovery, offices, and various supporting and staff rest areas.
+The facility consists of two operating theatres with specialist equipment for gynaecological procedures, supported by integral scrubs, lay-up preparation rooms, anaesthetic rooms, dirty utilities, a 5-bed first stage recovery, offices, and various supporting and staff rest areas.